CablesAndKits/developer-challenge-secret-message/ReadMe.md

 ## Requirements

 - Use Git versioning system
-- Your application must run with a maximum of 3 commands:
-  - clone
-  - install dependencies
-  - (optional) start Docker containers

-If you forego the Docker part, we will be running it in a Docker instance running:

-- PHP ^8.1
-- MySQL ^8.0
-- Node ^17
+- You must include instructions on how to run your application.
+- It should be able to run on the latest PHP and MySQL.

-Make sure to upload your project to a VCS system (preferably Github) and provide us with the (public) link to be able to clone it.
+Make sure to upload your project to Github and provide us with the (public) link to be able to clone it.

 _**Spend an approximate maximum of 4 hours on the assignment**_